jackwesleyroper/jackwesleyroper/README.md

 I am an experienced technician specializing in Cloud native and DevOps technologies, focusing on Azure, Azure DevOps, AWS, Terraform & Kubernetes. ☁️

 I currently work for Avanade in the UK as an Azure Tech Lead.
-I am also a proud Hashicorp Ambassador and candidate for the MVP. 🥇
+I am also a 2-time Hashicorp Ambassador and candidate for the MVP. 🥇

 I regularly write articles on [https://jackwesleyroper.medium.com](https://jackwesleyroper.medium.com)📝